Boston’s women’s tackle football team will play in National Championship on July 13th

 “It’s been an incredible journey so far and to have made it to the championship final is yet another great achievement.
 So much work has gone into this team to get us where we are now and these things just don’t happen by chance.
 Now it’s time to finish the job and play like we know we can,” says Matta.

-The National Championship will be held on July 13th at the Colorado School of Mines in Golden, Colorado, and will be broadcast on ESPN3.
+The National Championship will be broadcast on ESPN3 from the Colorado School of Mines.
 Boston will face off against the 3rd-ranked Cali War (8-0).
 The game will be a rematch of the 2018 National Championship, which Boston won 42-18.

 Operating as the Los Angeles Warriors last season, the Cali War have rebranded and have added key weapons to improve their team.
 Led by Chantel Niino-Wiggins (QB #8), who has thrown for 1835 yards with a 60.7% completion percentage, the War have averaged 47.1 points per game with a stifling 4.4 points allowed on the season.
 Comparatively, the Renegades have averaged 61.2 points per game and allowed 13 with two additional games played.
 In addition to Niino-Wiggins, Destanie Yarbrough (RB #6) has been a powerhouse for War, utilizing her athletic skill as an MMA fighter to pick up 632 yards on 72 carries.